-Patagonia being a rather large area, I was unable to visit all the spots that interested me.
+Patagonia being a rather large area, I was unable to visit all the spots that interested me when I went there in 2004.
 One that, unfortunately, I didn’t have time for was La Cueva de las Manos, or “the cave of hands,” in south-central Patagonia.
 A UNESCO World Heritage site, it’s one of the world’s oldest outdoor art museums; its most striking characteristic is hundreds of stenciled paintings of human hands.
 And the paintings were made using a primitive but highly effective form of spray paint.

 Handing It to Them

 Like so many things in Patagonia, the name “Cueva” is a bit of a misnomer; the so-called cave is more of a shallow indentation in a cliff face with overhanging rock.
 At first glance, the walls appear to be covered with hand prints.
 On closer inspection, it’s clear that the hand shapes themselves were not painted or imprinted on the walls; instead, you see empty spots in the shape of hands with halos of paint around them.
 The borders are too diffuse to have been painted with brushes; it looks like someone pressed a hand on the wall and then spray-painted around it to form the image—a process known as negative stenciling.
 And in fact, this is exactly what happened.
 The artists apparently blew liquid pigments through small tubes—perhaps the hollow bones of birds—to create the images.